smartcontractkit/documentation/docs/Using Any API/using-any-api.md

   <a href="../deploy-your-first-contract/" >What is Remix?</a>
 </div>

-If you don't know how to deploy a contract to the Kovan testnet from Remix, follow [The Basics](/docs/beginners-tutorial) tutorial.
+If you don't know how to deploy a contract to the Kovan testnet from Remix, follow getting started guide for [Deploying Your First Smart Contract](/docs/deploy-your-first-contract/).
 To make a job request, you *must* have enough LINK to pay for it.
-Learn how to [acquire testnet LINK](../acquire-link/) and [fund your contract](../fund-your-contract/).
+Learn how to [acquire testnet LINK](/docs/acquire-link/) and [fund your contract](/docs/fund-your-contract/).
 Once these steps are completed, you should be able to get sports data.

 # 6. Further Reading